-To render the dryer inoperative, turn off the main gas shut-off valve and disconnect the electrical power supply to the dryer.
+To render the dryer inoperative, turn off the main gas shut-off valve and disconnect electrical power to the dryer.

-THE INSTALLER MUST TEST THE DRYER FOR OPERATION AND INSTRUCT THE USER BEFORE LEAVING THE INSTALLATION.
+IT IS RECOMMENDED THAT THE INSTALLER TEST THE DRYER FOR OPERATION AND INSTRUCT THE USER BEFORE LEAVING THE INSTALLATION.

 DESCRIPTION OF DRYER CONTROL